ESLint Config Generator for UI Projects

 Usage Instructions

-npx eslint --version
+• Run npx eslint --version or read package.json.

-STEP 1: Install ESLint and plugins using the appropriate command for your framework
+STEP 1: Install ESLint and plugins using the appropriate command for your framework.

 STEP 3: Handle ignore patterns:

-• ESLint v8 or earlier: Create separate .eslintignore file
+• Legacy config → separate .eslintignore file

-STEP 4: Add lint scripts to package.json
+STEP 4: Add lint scripts to package.json.

-STEP 5: Run linting: npm run lint
+STEP 5: Run linting: npm run lint.

-STEP 6: Auto-fix issues: npm run lint:fix
+STEP 6: Auto-fix issues: npm run lint:fix.

 Common Rule Severity Levels